digipolisantwerp/ui-ux-guidelines/README.md

 # ACPaaS UI & UX guidelines

-A set of guidelines to help you creating a user-friendly app for the city of Antwerp.
+A set of guidelines to help you in creating a user-friendly app for the city of Antwerp.

 ## Disclaimer